 How to Source Content People Haven’t Read Yet

 Nothing will make your newsletter more irrelevant than if people consistently see articles that they’ve already read.
 In addition to reading everything you can get your hands on, Frost offered another really useful tip to other content curators to avoid duplicate links.

 As a rule, Frost doesn’t use any content that’s published on any of the major media sites, no matter how good it is.
-People are not subscribing to your newsletter so you can tell them what the New York Times or Wall Street Journal have to say.
+People are not subscribing to your newsletter so you can tell them what the New York Times or Wall Street Journal has to say.

 Content Curation Tools to Help Find Unknown Content